jjingtang/JTang-CV/content/home/experience.md

         * Small Business Website

   - title: IT Support
-    company: Jiangyin
+    company: Jiangyin National Hi-tech Industrial Development Zone
     company_url: ''
     company_logo: org-x
     location: Jiangyin, China
     date_start: '2015-07-01'
     date_end: '2017-12-31'
     description: |2-
+        I worked in the department of management as a summer contractor.
 I was responsible for:

         * organise and maintaine databases,
         * resolve IT issues,